Task 06: Publish your agent to the demo website for testing

 -

-When the demo site window opens, you can interact with the copilot by typing at the Type your message prompt or by selecting a starter phrase from the provided options.
+You can interact with the agent by typing in the chat window, or by selecting a starter phrase from the options provided on the left.